REALWorld Law

 Hungary

-It has become rather common in recent years for developers to sign a community development agreement with the local municipality, in which the developer undertakes to finance the rezoning costs of the development area, to carry out certain public works, such as landscaping or the construction of roads, public parking spaces or pavements.
+It is common for developers to sign a community development agreement with the local municipality,1 in which the developer undertakes to finance the rezoning costs of the development area, to carry out certain public works, such as landscaping or the construction of roads, public parking spaces or pavements.
 The works and structures so constructed would thereafter be handed over to the local municipality free of charge.

 In the case of substantial greenfield developments local municipalities may participate in, and partially finance, the costs of creating the necessary utility connections.